ESP: Spanish Literature and Culture

 Cultural, geographic, literary, philosophical, and artistic manifestations of the Hispanic-American world.
 No knowledge of Spanish is required.

-Gen Ed Attribute: Foreign Language Culture Cluster, Interdisciplinary Requirement, Spanish Culture Cluster, Writing Emphasis.
+Gen Ed Attribute: Interdisciplinary Requirement, Spanish CC (select both), Writing Emphasis (select both)

 Distance education offering may be available.